allenporter/synthetic-home/README.md

 You can set a `device_state` inline in the home.
 A `motion-sensor` devices three states by default `on`, `off`, and `battery-low`.
-Be careful for special yaml truthy values, hense the value below is in quotes:
+Be careful for special yaml truthy values, hence the value below is in quotes:

 ```yaml
 ---